Optimism versus Faith

 Therefore, whatever your problems or tribulations in life—lift up your thoughts to God Who will ever patiently hear you and grant you your wishes, provided you ask Him with a clean and unselfish heart and have perfect faith that He will hear you and give you succour.
 After your prayer fill yourself with complete confidence and faith and set to work and strive with all your mind and power to realise that which you have asked for, and it is impossible that your aim will not be reached.
 "I cried by reason of mine affliction unto the Lord, and he heard me."
 You—who may have failed to reach your goal in the past—will be surprised at how easily and pleasantly everything will come to you, if you will only remain faithful and keep on trying.
 There is no end to the blessings God will send you in answer to the prayer you have addressed to Him with a faithful and believing heart.

 And when you have realised your aims, please give a thought to your suffering brothers and sisters and set aside a small portion for those who have not yet learned to have perfect faith or who do not know how to ask, or who do not yet realise that all our prayers are heard and answered.
-Such may regard your success as miraculous or "magic", not knowing that all good things come from God and that there is no shortage of them at any time, if we keep FAITH.
+Such may regard your success as miraculous or "magic", not knowing that all good things come from God and that there is no shortage of them at any time, if we keep FAITH and know how to pray in the right manner.
+For the sad truth is that most people do not know how to pray or to whom or what.
+Countless millions pray in the wrong manner for the wrong things.
+You can read more about the true nature, purpose and power of prayer in the tenth of John Temple's excellent articles on the Search for Truth.
 What MAGIC really is, and what it is not we hope to discover in our next article in this occult studies course.